 What is the trading fee when I buy or sell digital currency?

-Bitvavo charges trading fees if your order is executed.
+Bitvavo charges trading fees for executing transactions on Bitvavo's platform.
 The amount of the trading fee is based on:

 - The type of order you execute.

-- The level of trading volume that you are in.
+- The scale of trading volume you are in.

 You can find a complete overview below.